libavg/libavg/sphinxdoc/events.rst

             The time when the event occured in milliseconds since program start.
             Read-only.

-    .. autoclass:: InputDevice(name, [eventReceiverNode])

-        Base class for input devices which feed events to the system.
-Derived classes can be either user-defined or one of the predefined libavg input devices.
-User-defined InputDevice objects are registered with the system by calling :py:meth:`Player.addInputDevice`.
-After this, the emitted
-        events are processed like any other events.

-        .. py:attribute:: eventreceivernode

-            The :py:class:`DivNode` that the input device will deliver events to.
-By default, this is the libavg root node.
-Useful for restricting events to a part of the total canvas or for sending events directly to an offscreen canvas.
-Event bubbling starts at this node and proceeds down the tree from there.
-Read-only.

-        .. py:attribute:: name

-            The name of the device.
-Read-only.

-        .. py:method:: pollEvents() -> list

-            Abstract method which returns a list of pending events.
-Override this method in your derived input device class.
-After registering the input device, this method gets called on every frame.

-        .. py:method:: start()

-            Initializes the input device if needed.
-By default this is an empty method.

     .. autoclass:: KeyEvent

         Generated when a key is pressed or released.